GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/03.721-730/09.Saviour,-Like-a-Shepherd/docs.md

 ---
+title: |
-title: 729.
-Saviour, Like a Shepherd
+    729. Saviour, Like a Shepherd - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 729.
+Saviour, Like a Shepherd.
+Saviour, like a shepherd lead us; Much we need thy tender care; In thy pleasant pastures feed us, For our use thy fold prepare; Blessed Jesus, blessed Jesus, Thou hast bought us, thine we are; Blessed Jesus, blessed Jesus, Thou hast bought us, thine we are.
+    keywords:  |
-    keywords: Christ in Song, Saviour, Like a Shepherd, Saviour, like a shepherd lead us,
+        Christ in Song, adventhymnals, advent hymnals, Saviour, Like a Shepherd, Saviour, like a shepherd lead us.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 729. SAVIOUR, LIKE A SHEPHERD
+####  Christ in Song,

 ```txt
 1.